Witch Island: Anna Chittenden and the Idaho

 Anna secured an engagement at Lord Nelson Street Concert Hall.
 A benefit concert was put on for her under the patronage of the American consul, Lucius Fairchild.
 The Guion Line and officers of the Idaho helped her sell tickets.
 Sam Hague and his pioneering company of black performers, which included Japanese Tommie, were lined up to perform with her.
 Other professionals were on the bill as well.

-She published her autobiography, "A Marked Life; or, the Autobiography of a Clairvoyante", in 1879 under the pen name, Gipsy.
+She published her autobiography, "A Marked Life; or, the Autobiography of a Clairvoyante", in 1879 under the pen name Gipsy.
 She proclaimed her "second sight" over and over within those pages.
-Upon her return to New York that year, she setup shop as a Mesmeric physician and Clairvoyant on Broadway with cures 20 years standing.
+Upon her return to New York that year, she set up shop as a mesmeric physician and clairvoyant on Broadway with cures 20 years standing.
 She offered her services free to the poor on Saturdays.

 She made her way to Philadelphia by the end of October 1879, advertising herself as a Wonder of the World and Mind Reader.
 She styled herself the London Mind Reader.
 Anna and Daniel were having problems by the end of 1879.
-He had moved home with parents in Montclair, New Jersey while she was in Philadelphia.
+He had moved home with parents in Montclair, New Jersey, while she was in Philadelphia.
 He took a job as reporter for the New York Evening Telegram.
 There had been no indication of a divorce; however, she secretly married 41-year-old Pennsylvania Railroad auditor, Benjamin Steel Rodgers, on December 30, 1879.
 He moved into her residence on 219 Ninth Street.

 On New Years Day 1880, 19-year-old Mary Elizabeth Ash came to Anna to have her fortune told.
 Anna told her she only made note the impressions of the mind.
 She asked Mary questions.
 Mary answered.
 Anna worried a man called John Goff intended to take $50 from Mary and subject her to a dangerous medical procedure.
 Mary had spent the last five years as a domestic in his brother, Henry's, hotel.
 Anna wrote Goff that Mary would be overnight with her.
 Goff showed up to the door that same day.
 The couple had a conversation then left.
 Anna had her nephew follow the couple.
 He observed Goff dump Mary at Dr. John Buchanan's Eclectic Medical College of Pennsylvania where he was under investigation for selling fake medical diplomas.
 From there, Mary vanished.
 Anna reported it to the police.
 Rumors circulated fearing the worse.
 Goff was arrested from her parents demands and put on $600 bail.
 A warrant was issued for Dr. Buchanan's arrest as well but he evaded it.

 On January 6, Michael Ash showed up to the magistrate to make an affidavit.
 He stated his daughter was pregnant.
 He alleged John Goff's brother, Henry, guided the girl to Buchanan's to secure an abortion.
 Michael and Anna Ash believed their daughter now dying or dead.
 Henry confessed his involvement to the Mayor.
 Detective Jackson accused Anna of delaying too many hours before informing authorities, thus, allowing for Buchanan's escape.
 Anna rebuked this in the paper the following day.